Why Use Busbar Instead of Cable or Wire?

 Easier Expansion

 Plug-in busbar tap-offs allow new load connections along the busway without removing the assembly or interrupting adjacent circuits.
-IEC 61439-6 defines the plug-in socket positions that make this possible.
+IEC 61439-6 sets the requirements that tap-off units must meet and the verification they must pass; where the sockets sit along the run is the manufacturer’s design choice, and it is worth confirming at specification stage.

 When a production line adds a machine or a data center adds a rack row, a plug-in system absorbs the new load at an existing tap-off position.
 The busbar trunking system vs cable alternative means routing new cables to the source board, locating tray capacity, and managing a planned outage.
 On facilities with a rolling capital program, that difference in expansion cost compounds quickly.